Why is the City developing a new aquatic and leisure centre?

 What was the vision for the Parramatta aquatic and leisure centre?

-The Parramatta aquatic and leisure centre reflects Council’s vision for a multipurpose, sustainable and smart project.
+The Parramatta aquatic and leisure centre reflects Council’s vision for Parramatta - liveable, productive, sustainable and leading, both now and in the future.

 Who designed the Parramatta aquatic and leisure centre?